ekozat/courses_select_manager/Documentation/sprint3_docs/MySQL_research.md

 -   Help and Documentation
     -   HELP; (Display a list of available MariaDB shell commands)
     -   HELP <command>; (Get help and syntax information for a specific command)

+## Fee Kim Ah-Poa

+- MySQL is the most popular Open Source Relational SQL database management system.
+- One of the best RDBMS being used for developing web-based software applications.
+- Works on many operating systems including PHP
+- It is quick and can work with large amount of data
+- It has large databases and is fully customizable
+- The general format for PHP function in MySQL
+   - mysql_function(value,value,...);